thoth-station/adviser/docs/source/justifications.rst

 Justifications for recommended software stack
 #############################################

-The very first use of justification schema uses :ref:`step pipeline unit
+The very first use of justification schema uses :ref:`step pipeline units
 <steps>`.
 These units can return justification as part of their results.
 These
 justifications are justifications specific to the software stack resolved and recommended.
 Thus it will show up of the resolved software stack is recommended